 ABM depends on the strength of nurturing content

 The final ABM test to consider is how much content you have.
 Account-based marketing is all about interacting with a prospect through multiple touchpoints.
-According to Forrester Research, companies that nurture leads make 50% more sales at a cost 33% less than non-nurtured leads.
+According to Forrester Research, companies that nurture leads make 50% more sales at a cost of 33% less than non-nurtured leads.

 In the past, nurturing a prospect simply meant setting up an email sequence and waiting for the lead to interact with your marketing collateral.
-While that’s all well and good, ABM offers a far more elegant approach.
+While that’s all well and good, ABM offers a far more elegant and organized approach.
 Rather than simply emailing your target accounts, account-based marketing (ABM) uses a combination of inbound and outbound strategies to reach prospects both online (across multiple channels and devices) and offline (e.g., events and direct mailers).
 Here is an example of some of the direct mail campaigns that were part of our first ABM campaigns:

 Before you can coordinate an ABM campaign, you need to ensure that you have strong nurture content built out or that you plan to build out.
 Looking through your content library, you should look at what you have or where there are gaps that need to be filled.